ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_group-merge.md

 {: .notice--warning}

 #### Debug Mode
+**Under Review** This feature is currently under review by the Google team to be updated on the Google Workspace Marketplace.
+{: .notice--info}

-Disabled by default, this mode visualizes the background settings and personal logs of the mail merge process to for the user when enabled.
+Disabled by default, this mode visualizes the background settings and personal logs of the mail merge process for the user when enabled.
 Users will receive emails on the debug info sent by their own Gmail/Google Workspace account for every mail merge process that they execute.

 {% endraw %}